Fall in love with this timeless city and check out my best tips!

 Prague consists of 22 districts in total with more than 1.2 million inhabitants.
-For all of the tourists the districts to the left and right of the river are of most interest.
-You might even be lucky enough to stay in one of the small hotels in the old town.
-Then, when dusk falls and all of the tourists are long gone, you can enjoy the city’s special flair.
+For tourists, the districts to the left and right of the river are of most interest.
+You might even be lucky enough to stay in one of the small hotels in the Old Town.
+Then, when dusk falls and all of the tourists are long gone, you can really take the time to enjoy the city’s special flair.
+But check this out – you know already that if you’ve bought a Prague Card you can enjoy a free bus tour.
+But if you want to do a proper little tour of the city by foot, then be sure to speak to one of the very experienced guides from Tip Trip – their free tours run twice a day in the Old Town Square at 10:30am and 2pm.
+Just look out for the neon umbrellas.

-When wandering through the streets, try to be on Karl’s Bridge when the sun is setting because here, on the oldest and most famous bridge in the city, the street lanterns are lit by night watchmen.
-It’s a very peculiar sight – not too long ago the lanterns were reconverted, shall we say, so that they run once more on gas.
+When wandering through the streets, try to be on Charles Bridge when the sun is setting because here, on the oldest and most famous bridge in the city, the street lanterns are lit by night watchmen.
+It’s a very peculiar sight – not too long ago the lanterns were reconverted, shall we say, so that they run on gas once again.
 The lanterns cast a romantic light on the bridge.
 The statues enthroned on either side of the bridge make me think of a bygone era every time.
 Just imagine how people used to cross the river 500 years ago as they hurried about their business!
 Nowadays traffic is banned so you don’t have to worry about someone making a wrong turn and knocking a statue off!

-If you like photography and you’re trying to find a point in the day when Karl’s Bridge is completely deserted like the picture above I’m afraid you’ll only be disappointed.
-Even when it’s dead early in the morning and the city is still fast asleep the first photographers will already be on the prowl to get the bridge in the first light and gentle mist.
+If you like photography and you’re trying to find a point in the day when Charles Bridge is completely deserted like the picture above I’m afraid you’ll only be disappointed.
+Even when it’s dead early in the morning and the city is still fast asleep the first photographers will already be on the prowl to get the bridge in the first light and gentle morning mists.

 Old Town Square